20+ Meatless Meals You Can Make from Your Pantry

 A little bit of meat goes a long way.
 Most of these recipes can handle a sprinkle of diced chicken, ground beef, or crumbled bacon.
 Make it work for you.

 Got someone in your family who doesn’t think dinner is dinner unless something died?
-(I hate that joke, by the way.)
+(I hate that joke.)

 Everyone’s diet needs are different, so most of these dinners are flexible!
 You can add as much or as little meat as you need.